microsoftgraph/msgraph-sdk-design/middleware/TelemetryHandler.md

     SdkVersion: MyApp/1.0, graph-dotnet/1.15.0, graph-dotnet-core/1.16.0 (featureUsage=0f)
     ```

-- The Telemetry Handler MUST NOT append values to an existing SdkVersion header in the case of an retry scenario.
+- The Telemetry Handler MUST NOT append values to an existing SdkVersion header in the case of a retry scenario.
 The handler can check for the existance of the `retry-attempt` header to determine whether the request is a retry.

-- The Telemetry Handler MUST be the final custom handler so that it can aggregate information about handlers earlier in the chain.
+- The Telemetry Handler SHOULD be the last handler.
+If there is a final handler, it SHOULD be the second to last handler in the chain so that it can aggregate telemetry information about handlers earlier in the chain.

 - The template for the component version that also represents a package should match the form defined in [Versions](../Versions.md).